 Sec.
 202. Timing of Consideration for Promotion.
-Instructional faculty members with adjunct status are eligible for consideration of the following promotions after the completion of the given number of semesters at Wesleyan, including the sabbatical semester awarded to adjuncts after each five years of service: to adjunct assistant professor after 12 semesters as an adjunct instructor; to adjunct associate professor after 12 semesters as an adjunct associate professor.
-Adjunct faculty members currently employed by the university who have accumulated more than 24 semesters as an adjunct faculty members currently employed by the university who have accumulated more than 24 semesters as an adjunct faculty members currently employed by the university who have accumulated more than 12 but fewer than 24 semesters at the rank of adjunct lecturer and/or instructor and who are promoted to the rank of adjunct assistant professor may count those additional semesters in the 12 needed to request promotion to adjunct associate professor.
+Instructional faculty members with adjunct status are eligible for consideration of the following promotions after the completion of the given number of semesters at Wesleyan, including the sabbatical semester awarded to adjuncts after each five years of service: to adjunct assistant professor after 12 semesters as an adjunct instructor; to adjunct associate professor after 12 semesters as an adjunct associate professor; to adjunct professor after 12 semesters as an adjunct associate professor.
+Adjunct faculty members currently employed by the university who have accumulated more than 24 semesters as an adjunct lecturer and/or instructor may request promotion to adjunct associate professor.
+Adjunct faculty members currently employed by the university who have accumulated more than 12 but fewer than 24 semesters at the rank of adjunct lecturer and/or instructor and who are promoted to the rank of adjunct assistant professor may count those additional semesters in the 12 needed to request promotion to adjunct associate professor.